 - Insulation: N/A

-Obviously, this Arc’Teryx clothing is a lot more casual than most of the other jackets in our roundup.
-Although it’s made out of polyester fleece and is as far from a rugged hardshell as possible, it is exceptionally warm and breathable.
-In addition, it provides a great fit and can be both worn on its own or layered.
+This Arc’Teryx clothing is much more casual than most other jackets in our roundup.
+Although it’s made of polyester fleece and is as far from a rugged hardshell as possible, it is exceptionally warm and breathable.
+In addition, it provides a great fit and can be worn on its own or layered.

 Arc’Teryx Covert Hoody has a fit that goes well with most body types.
 The front of the jacket comes down to one’s hips, while its back is long enough to keep the cold weather at bay.

 In terms of pockets, Arc’Teryx Covert has one sleeve pocket, two laminated hand pockets, and three standard jacket pockets.
-We especially liked the hand pockets, but also the sleeve pocket since it’s great for things like cash or cards.
+We especially liked the hand pockets and the sleeve pocket since it’s great for things like cash or cards.
 Furthermore, this jacket is available in 13 different colors – pretty impressive, wouldn’t you say?

 As its name suggests, this jacket comes equipped with a hood.
-The hood is the company’s proprietary “Scuba-Hood”, and it conforms to the wearer’s head in order to provide a warm and comfortable fit.
+The hood is the company’s proprietary “Scuba-Hood”, and it conforms to the wearer’s head to provide a warm and comfortable fit.

 This Arc’Teryx jacket was made to keep its user warm – that much is certain.
 As you can see from the specifications, the main material used for its manufacture is Alpenex II polyester fleece.

-This material makes the Covert Hoody tight enough so that it can be worn under a hardshell.
-However, this special type of fabric is also loose enough to let the user add layers underneath the jacket.
-The already-mentioned hood, on the other hand, hugs the face and prevents the cool breeze from sneaking inside.
+This material makes the Covert Hoody tight enough to be worn under a hardshell.
+However, this special fabric is also loose enough to let the user add layers underneath the jacket.
+The hood hugs the face and prevents the cool breeze from sneaking inside.

 As we already said, the primary function of Covert Hoody is to trap the user’s body heat.
 However, the fabric out of which it is made is also water-resistant (but not waterproof) and quick-drying.